top of page

 For the birth of my first child, I was unprepared and I lacked the ability to make informed choices, in the end it ended with an emergency C-section.
 For the birth of my second child, I wanted to seek out a VBAC.
 At first it was hard to find resources and support, but after hiring a doula, I was able to have the birth experience I wanted.

 I was inspired by the work that Doulas do, so I became committed to completing Doula training during my second postpartum period so that I could provide mothers with the same support that made all the difference for me and give back to my community.
-I believe this path has given me the ability to impact individual families and plant the seeds for a future where our birth culture is not based in fear but empathy, integrity, and transparency.
-One day I hope to be able to contribute to the improvement of maternal health in Venezuela and establish an NGO that brings much needed midwifery training to communities in Venezuela.
+I believe this path has given me the ability to impact individual families.
+My work as a doula is grounded in empathy, integrity, and respect for each family’s unique story.
+I believe birth should not be rooted in fear, but in knowledge, compassion, and trust.

 UNADJUSTEDNONRAW_thumb_5ce2.jpg